U-BDS/2025-07-09-uab/index.md

     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  <p>Please attend our virtual office hours via <a href="https://tinyurl.com/mt5wfyrs">zoom</a> held every Thursday at 1:30p.m.
+CST if you need further help installing the software.</p>
 </p>

 {% comment %}